Lauren Manganiello, MS, RD, RYT is an intuitive eating sports nutritionist and certified yoga teacher

 Following graduation she completed a fellowship in oncology nutrition and joined the clinical nutrition team at NewYork-Presbyterian/Weill Cornell Medical Center for several years, specializing in cardiovascular disease and neurology.

-After leaving the clinical nutrition setting, Lauren began to follow her true passion as a sports performance registered dietitian nutritionist.
+After leaving the clinical nutrition setting, Lauren began to follow her true passion as a sports performance nutritionist.
 She started her own nutrition counseling private practice in Manhattan where she worked with individuals one-on-one as well as teams for several years.
 She has since moved to the suburbs and continues to work with individuals virtually in both one-on-one and small group programs.

 In 2019, Lauren travelled to Bali, Indonesia for a month to complete her 200 hour vinyasa and yin yoga teacher training certification (RYT-200) through Yoga Alliance.